Track mileage automatically

 Get started for free Get started for free

-What the IRS mileage rate covers
+What does the IRS mileage rate cover

-The IRS mileage rate is designed to cover all expenses of owning and running your vehicle, but only for business purposes.
-Some of these costs include:
+The IRS mileage rate is calculated to cover all expenses of owning and running your motor vehicle, but only for business purposes.

 • Leasing payments